Kent State vs. Miami (OH) NCAA Football Odds, Plays and Insights | November 27, 2021

 Miami (OH) Stats and Trends

-- This season, the RedHawks have an against-the-spread record of 3-2 in their five games as an underdog of 1 point or more.
+- Miami (OH) has played 11 games, with five wins against the spread.

+- So far this season, the RedHawks have been installed as underdogs by a 1-point margin or more five times and are 3-2 ATS in those matchups.

-- Miami (OH)'s games this season have eclipsed the over/under five times in 11 opportunities (45.5%).
+- Miami (OH)'s games this year have gone over the point total five times in 11 opportunities (45.5%).

 - Miami (OH) is 2-2 against the spread and 4-0 overall when the team scores more than 33.5 points.

-- This season the RedHawks have 10 turnovers, 11 fewer than the Golden Flashes have takeaways (21).
+- The RedHawks have 10 giveaways this season, while the Golden Flashes have 21 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.